HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 stringent cybersecurity policy

-I work with a number of companies on cyber intrusions.
-The biggest trend is the increase in outsider attacks on both small and large companies.
+I work with several companies on cyber intrusions.
+The most significant trend is the increase in outsider attacks on small and large companies.

-For outsider attacks, these cyber threats target company websites to deliver malicious payloads, which can cause serious damages.
+For outsider attacks, these cyber threats target company websites to deliver malicious payloads, which can cause severe damage.

 With a stringent cybersecurity implementation and policy, small business owners can mitigate outsider attacks significantly.